Penland Weaving/Second-Floor Textiles Studio

-Tool cabinet with a limited selection of misc. hand tools: wrenches, pliers, hammers, mallets, screwdrivers, hand drill, staple guns, handsaws, jewelers’ saws, pruning saws, hedge shears, and extension cords.
+Tool cabinet with a limited selection of miscellaneous hand tools: wrenches, pliers, hammers, mallets, screwdrivers, hand drill, staple guns, handsaws, jewelers’ saws, pruning saws, hedge shears, and extension cords

 1 small refrigerator

-Various dye kitchen equipment, including: stainless steel dye pots and basins, buckets, pots and pans, measuring spoons and cups, spatulas, whisks, scales, thermometers, towels and plastic drop cloths, etc.
+Various dye kitchen equipment, including stainless steel dye pots and basins, buckets, pots and pans, measuring spoons and cups, spatulas, whisks, scales, thermometers, towels, plastic drop cloths, etc.

 Students are responsible for any servicing and/or replacement needed for any of the studio equipment used during their class.

 Shared class supplies (specific material items requested by your instructor) can make up part of a studio fee.
 You will be notified in advance with the amount of the estimated studio fee for your class in your student information packet.

 If your class requires hazardous materials, they will need to be disposed of properly.
 A hazardous waste disposal fee will be charged in addition to the studio fee.

 In order to limit the hazardous waste generated in the studios,